Third impeachment and removal of Pedro Castillo: Results

 Almost all political parties were in favor of the vacancy, with the exception of Free Peru and those related to the spectrum of the left —Democratic Change-Together for Peru, Perú Bicentenario and Democratic Peru— who voted against (6 of them) or abstention (10 of them).
 In addition, congressmen Guillermo Bermejo, Kelly Portalatino and Betssy Chávez were absent from the session.
 Resolution 001-2022-2023-CR was published in El Peruano.

 Pedro Castillo tried to seek political asylum at the Mexican embassy but was stopped by his own escort.
 The President of Mexico Andrés Manuel López Obrador criticized the arrest of until then President Castillo, stating "What interests them are their privileges, and above all the privilege of commanding, and more in this case since they consider him from the mountains, they add racism to it, then they don't want it".

+Public opinion

+Days before the Castillo's self-coup attempt, a poll by the Institute of Peruvian Studies (IEP) showed that 55% of respondents disagreed with Congress' attempt to remove Castillo from office while 43% agreed.
+The majority of those supporting Castillo's removal resided in Lima while those disagreeing with his impeachment lived in rural areas.
+However, after the coup attempt a poll by Ipsos showed that 63% of respondents disagreed with the Castillo's decision while 33% agreed.